 If you want to embark on an off-the-beaten path, I recommend checking out some of the lesser-known museums and you’ll be surprised by how much there is to see!

 On top of visiting the Louvre Museum, Orsay Museum, Centre Pompidou, and others, you should also visit smaller museums like Musée de la Vie Romantique (Museum of romantic life), Museum of Vampires, Musée Zadkine, Musée Carnavalet, Musée Jacquemart-André, Musée Bourdelle, and many others.

 You can also check out these free museums in Paris.
 They may be classified as unusual sights in Paris but they’re definitely worth a visit.

-While there are so many things to do in Paris, if you’ve been to the city more than once or your trip is an extended one, you’ll get the most out of your visit if you embark on some off-the-beaten-paths!
+While there are so many things to do in Paris, if you’ve been to the city more than once or your trip is extended, you’ll get the most out of your visit if you embark on some off-the-beaten paths!

 And with these suggestions above, I hope that you’ll have plenty to do when you’re in the city.

 Don’t be afraid to wander around; after all, Paris is best explored on foot!
 Yes, these places may not even be in the popular books about Paris but they’ll give you a better understanding of the city while connecting more with the locals.

 So get your walking shoes on and wait to be mesmerized by these hidden gems of Paris!

 One of the biggest mistakes you’ll ever make when planning a trip to Paris is to forego Travel Insurance!